Dynamics of photons and shadows for black holes haired with parity-odd fields: Numerical methodology

-In this paper, we focus on solutions with parity-odd scalar hair.
-In order to study their shadows, we first reconstruct these solutions presented in \cite{Kunz2019,Wang2019} through numerical methods akin to that employed in \cite{Huang:2024gtu}.
+In order to study the shadows of parity-odd scalar hair, we first reconstruct these solutions presented in \cite{Kunz2019,Wang2019} through numerical methods akin to that employed in \cite{Huang:2024gtu}.
 We introduce a new compactified radial coordinate

 which maps the semi-infinite region $[0,\infty)$ to the finite interval $[0,1]$, where $L$ is a positive constant.
 According to the boundary conditions (\ref{Eq: BC1}) and (\ref{Eq: BC2}), the metric functions $f_i, W$ $(i=0,1,2)$ can be written as \cite{Fernandes:2022gde}